Olean Housing Authority

 Every public housing project is inspected every one to three years by HUD.

-Olean Housing Authority manages 4 rental properties which have an average
+Olean Housing Authority manages 4 rental properties which, as of the last set of publicly available data, have an average

 inspection score of 78.
 The scores for properties managed by